Leroymilo/C-Viz/readme.md

 Most of the colorspace converter code from [here](https://bottosson.github.io/posts/colorpicker/) (thanks Björn).
 I had to port from C to glsl.

-Shader Code by myself, including redfining complex functions.
+Shader Code by myself, including redefining complex functions.